 National Safety Rules

-The Railway Safety Directive requires Member States to develop a system of national safety rules.
+The Railway Safety Directive required Member States to develop a system of national safety rules.
 We have worked with DfT and RSSB to develop the United Kingdom's national safety rules.
-In 2007 the rules were notified to the European Commission.
-A European-wide exercise is now underway to rationalise national safety rules using a risk management tool developed by ERA.
-We will update this page on progress with Great Britain's rules as the work is progressed.
+In 2007, the rules were notified to the European Commission and are available on the Commission’s NOTIF-IT database.